All about car tuning

 • stews (mushimono),

-And at the end of the meal, it is customary to serve rice, miso soup, pickles (konomono) and fruits (mizugashi).
-Naturally, this kind of food is only available at specialty kaiseki ryori restaurants, and reservations are usually required.
-It is also worth mentioning that the price of kaiseki-ryori is often very high.
+And at the end of the meal, it is customary to serve rice, miso soup, pickles (konomono) and fruit (mizugashi).
+Naturally, such food is only available at special kaiseki ryori restaurants, and reservations are usually required.
+It is also worth mentioning that the price of kaiseki ryori is often very high.

 17. Gyudon

-This dish is rice and beef.
-Gyudon, or beef bowl, has already become a popular dish around the world, but gyudon made in Japan may differ slightly from gyudon made in other countries.
+This dish is rice with beef.
+Gyudon, or beef bowl, has already become a popular dish around the world, but the gyudon made in Japan may be slightly different from the gyudon made in other countries.
 First, the quality of the rice is different.
-Also, the quality of the beef may be different.
-By the way, if you want to taste really delicious gyudon, we recommend pouring a beaten egg over the beef.
+Also, the quality of beef may be different.
+By the way, if you want to try a really tasty gyudon, we recommend pouring a beaten egg over the beef.

 18. Chankonabe

-Chankonabe is cooked in a large saucepan with highly nutritious meats and vegetables.
-This dish is popular with sumo wrestlers who use it for weight gain.
-For real chankonabe, head to a restaurant run by a former sumo wrestler.
+Chankonabe is cooked in a large pot of highly nutritious meat and vegetables.
+This dish is popular with sumo wrestlers who use it to gain weight.
+If you want to try a real chankonabe, then head to a restaurant run by a former sumo wrestler.

-The famous Fukuoka dish in which beef and pork are cooked in a saucepan with a variety of vegetables such as cabbage and Chinese leeks (Japanese nira).
-Other ingredients can be added during cooking.
+A famous Fukuoka dish in which beef and pork are cooked in a pot with various vegetables such as cabbage and Chinese leeks (nira in Japanese).
+Other ingredients can be added while cooking.
 After the main course, Chinese chanpon noodles or rice are usually added to the soup.
 You can find motsunabe restaurants in Tokyo, but it's better to try the original motsunabe in Fukuoka.

 20. Onigiri

-Onigiri is a ball of cooked rice that is lightly salted and often with ingredients such as umeboshi (dried plum), salmon or cod wrapped in a nori leaf (dried seaweed).
-The21.re - Specialty Onigiri Stores.
-However, you can buy them in other stores as well.
+Onigiri is a ball of boiled rice, lightly salted and often with ingredients such as umeboshi (dried plum), salmon or cod, wrapped in a sheet of nori (dried seaweed).
+The21.re - specialty onigiri stores.
+However, you can buy them in other stores.
 This dish is very popular with foreigners.

 21. Unagi-no-kabayaki

 You can enjoy unagi both as an independent dish and with rice (the second option is more popular).
-Nagoya has a unique way of eating unagi known as hitsumabushi, which is when tea is poured over rice and then eaten.
+In Nagoya, there is a unique way of eating unagi known as hitsumabushi, which is when tea is poured over rice and then eaten.

-Kani, or simply the crab, is found in all parts of the planet, but the crab in Japan is special.
-The hairy crab (Japanese kegani) has exquisite meat and deep flavor.
-The Japanese especially love the part of the crab called the canimiso.
-It is a dark green paste from the intestinal cavity that has a slightly bitter taste.
+Kani, or simply crab, is found in all parts of the world, but the crab in Japan is special.
+Hairy crab (kegani in Japanese) has exquisite meat and a deep taste.
+The Japanese especially love that part of the crab called kanimiso.
+It is a dark green paste from the intestinal cavity, which has a slightly bitter taste.

-If you want to try the crab, we recommend the Red King Crab (tarabagani in Japanese), which can be found in Hokkaido and specialty restaurants.
+If you want to try crab, we recommend the Red King Crab (tarabagani in Japanese), which can be found in Hokkaido restaurants and specialty restaurants.

-Yakizakana is a traditional fish dish grilled directly over an open fire, which makes the fish crispy.
-Most often, horse mackerel (aji), saury (sanma), mackerel (saba) or salmon (shake) are chosen for this dish.
-Yakizakana can be enjoyed throughout Japan, and if you are staying at a ryokan or a traditional Japanese inn, this dish is served for breakfast.
+Yakizakana is a traditional grilled fish dish over an open fire, which makes the fish crispy.
+Most often, mackerel (aji), saury (sanma), mackerel (saba) or salmon (shake) are chosen for this dish.
+You can enjoy yakizakana throughout Japan, and if you stay at a ryokan or a traditional Japanese inn, you will be served this dish for breakfast.

 24. Nizakana

-Nizakana is a fish cooked in soy sauce.
-Mackerel (saba), right-eyed flounder (karei) or alfonsino (kinmedai) are commonly used for this dish.
-Another popular dish, buridaikon, is when fish is cooked with daikon.
-You can taste nizakana at a variety of restaurants, including izakaya.
+Nizakana is fish boiled in soy sauce.
+For this dish, mackerel (saba), right-eyed flounder (karei) or alfonsino (kinmedai) are usually used.
+Another popular dish is buridaikon, which is when fish is boiled with daikon.
+You can enjoy nizakana at a variety of restaurants, including izakaya.

 25. Fried dishes from western-style restaurants

-Besides tonkatsu, there are a number of fried foods that are prepared similarly to tempura.
-These include korokke (croquettes), menchikatsu (deep fried mince pie), Ebi Fry (fried shrimp), kani cream korokke (crab croquettes), and kaki fry (fried oysters).
+In addition to tonkatsu, there are a number of fried foods that are prepared similarly to tempura.
+These include korokke (croquettes), menchikatsu (deep fried mince pie), ebi fry (fried shrimp), kani cream korokke (crab croquettes), and kaki fry (fried oysters).
 You can enjoy these delicious dishes in Western style restaurants.
 The way the food is served depends on the particular restaurant.

 26. Jingisukan

 This is a local dish from Hokkaido and Iwate Prefecture.
-Jingisukan is meat and vegetables cooked in a special saucepan with a raised center.
-The meat is cooked in the center of the pan, allowing the juices from the meat to drain and soak into the vegetables on the sides.
+Jingisukan is meat and vegetables cooked in a special pan with the central part raised.
+The meat is cooked in the center of the pot, allowing the juices from the meat to drain and soak into the vegetables on the sides.
 Please note that lamb has a very distinct smell, so you may not like the dish.

 27. Kansai-style Kushi-katsu

-In the Kansai region, a popular dish in which meat and vegetables are skewered and then fried in batter like tonkatsu.
-There are many different types of kushikatsu, so you can enjoy a wide variety of flavors if you want to.
+In the Kansai region, a dish in which meat and vegetables are put on skewers and then fried in a batter like tonkatsu is popular.
+There are many different types of kushikatsu, so you can enjoy a wide variety of flavors if you wish.

-Before you eat kusikatsu, you should dip it in Worcestershire sauce.
-But please remember that the sauce is shared with other customers, so you should only dip the kusikatsu in it once.
-Also note that non-specialized kushikatsu restaurants in the Kanto region serve fried pork and onion skewers as kusikatsu.
+Before eating kushikatsu, dip it in Worcestershire sauce.
+But please remember that the sauce is shared with other customers, so you should only dip the kushikatsu in it once.
+Also note that non-specialized kushikatsu restaurants in the Kanto region serve deep-fried pork and onion skewers as kushikatsu.

-Although there are often large differences in cooking among Japanese regions, a typical oden is a dish in which daikon, meat and fish balls, boiled eggs and other ingredients are boiled in a broth of dried bonito or konbu mixed with soy sauce.
-You can try oden in specialized oden restaurants, and this dish is also sold in regular stores.
+Although there are often large differences in cooking between Japanese regions, a typical oden is a dish in which daikon, meat and fish balls, boiled eggs and other ingredients are boiled in a dried bonito or konbu broth mixed with soy sauce.
+You can try oden in specialized oden restaurants, and this dish is also sold in ordinary stores.

 29. Okonomiyaki

-This dish consists of vegetables, meat, seafood and other ingredients that are mixed with wheat flour and eggs and cooked on the stove.
-In some parts of Japan, ingredients are placed on top of the flour and egg mixture, rather than being mixed with them.
+This dish consists of vegetables, meat, seafood and other ingredients mixed with wheat flour and eggs and cooked on the stove.
+In some regions of Japan, ingredients are layered on top of the flour and egg mixture instead of being mixed with them.

-It should be noted that in most regions, chefs in restaurants prepare okonomiyaki themselves, but in the Kanto region there are many restaurants where the customer does it himself.
+It should be mentioned that in most regions chefs in restaurants prepare okonomiyaki themselves, but in the Kanto region there are many restaurants where the client does it himself.
 However, if you are not confident in your abilities, you can contact the restaurant staff and they will do everything for you.

-A special sauce is a regular flavor, and adding mayonnaise to a dish makes it even better.
-You can also find okonomiyaki shops at various festivals and events.
+A special sauce is a common flavoring, and adding mayonnaise to a dish makes it even better.
+You can also find okonomiyaki stalls at various festivals and events.

-Buta no shogayaki is made from thinly sliced pork and ginger, and soy sauce and sake (Japanese rice wine) give it a special flavor.
+Buta-no-shogayaki consists of thinly sliced pork and ginger, while soy sauce and sake (Japanese rice wine) give it a special flavor.
 This dish can be found on the menu of any restaurant.

 31. Katsudon

-This dish consists of tonkatsu and onions cooked in soy sauce and topped with beaten eggs.
-Freshly roasted tonkatsu is delicious on its own, but katsudon is a whole new flavor.
-Katsudon can be found not only in specialty tonkatsu restaurants, but also in regular restaurants.
-However, in order to enjoy the best katsudon, we recommend visiting the tonkatsu restaurant.
+This dish consists of tonkatsu and onions boiled in soy sauce and topped with beaten eggs.
+Freshly roasted tonkatsu is delicious on its own, but katsudon is a whole new taste.
+Katsudon can be found not only in special tonkatsu restaurants, but also in regular restaurants.
+However, to enjoy the best katsudon, we recommend visiting the tonkatsu restaurant.

 32. Fugu

 Puffer fish is a poisonous fish that can only be legally cooked in licensed restaurants.
 This is a rather expensive dish.
-At fugu restaurants, you can enjoy a variety of fugu dishes such as hot pot fugu, fugu karaage, and fugu sashimi.
+At fugu restaurants, you can enjoy a variety of fugu dishes such as fugu hot pot, fugu karaage, and fugu sashimi.

 33. Gyoza

-Gedza are traditional Chinese dumplings.
-In China, suigyoza, or boiled gedza, is mainstream, but in Japan, yakigyoza, or fried gedza, is more popular.
+Gyoza are traditional Chinese dumplings.
+In China, suigyoza, or boiled gyoza, is mainstream, but in Japan, yakigyoza, or fried gyoza, is more popular.
 Another difference is the use of garlic in fried gyoza.
-Gedza dumplings are usually dipped in soy sauce, Chinese chili sauce, vinegar, and other sauces you may choose to taste.
+Gyoza dumplings are usually dipped in soy sauce, Chinese chili sauce, vinegar, and other sauces of your choice.

 34. Nikujaga

-This is one example of traditional Japanese home cooking where potatoes and meat are cooked in soy and sugar sauce.
+This is one example of traditional Japanese home cooking where potatoes and meat are boiled in soy and sugar sauce.
 Sometimes carrots and shirataki (konnyaku noodles) are also added to the dish.
-This typical dish can be found in both izakaya restaurants and regular restaurants.
+This typical dish can be found in izakaya restaurants as well as regular restaurants.

 35. Takoyaki

 To prepare takoyaki, a mixture of wheat flour, water and broth is poured into a special frying pan with semicircular shapes.
-Then a filling is prepared from chopped squid, cabbage and dried shrimp, which are added to the resulting mixture, and then fried.
-After a while, turn the pan over to fry the other side.
+Then the stuffing is prepared from chopped squid, cabbage and dried shrimp, which are added to the resulting mixture, and then fried.
+After some time, the pan is turned over to fry the other side.

 Takoyaki tastes similar to okonomiyaki.
-Pour sauce over them before use.
+Drizzle with sauce before serving.
 A plate of takoyaki in restaurants costs about 500 yen (almost 300 rubles).

-Yakisoba sauce is a dish of fried noodles, pork, cabbage, bean sprouts and other ingredients, dressed with Worcester sauce.
-Yakisoba sauce is usually garnished with red pickled ginger and sprinkled with green dried seaweed.
-You can find Yakisoba sauce in stalls or in okonomiyaki restaurants, as well as in stores.
+Yakisoba sauce is a dish of fried noodles, pork, cabbage, bean sprouts and other ingredients seasoned with Worcestershire sauce.
+Yakisoba sauce is usually garnished with red pickled ginger and topped with dried green seaweed.
+You can find Yakisoba sauce in stalls or okonomiyaki restaurants, as well as in stores.

 37. Rice omelet / Omelette rice

-To prepare this dish, you need to fry rice, chicken and onion together, seasoned with ketchup, and then pour a thin layer of omelet.
-It is customary to pour the resulting dish on top with demi glace sauce.
-Rice omelet is very popular with children, but adults love it too.
-This dish can be found in Western style restaurants and set menus restaurants.
+To prepare this dish, you need to fry rice, chicken and onion seasoned with ketchup together, and then pour a thin layer of omelette.
+The resulting dish is usually poured on top with demi glace sauce.
+Rice omelet is very popular with children, but adults also love it.
+This dish can be found in Western style restaurants and set menu restaurants.

-Napolitano is sausages, onions and green peppers fried with boiled pasta and seasoned with ketchup sauce.
-The result is a Japanese version of spaghetti with tomato sauce, but with a completely different flavor.
-You can find Napolitan pasta in Western-style restaurants and cafes.
+Napolitano are sausages, onions and green peppers fried with boiled pasta and seasoned with ketchup sauce.
+The result is a Japanese version of spaghetti with tomato sauce, but with a completely different taste.
+You can find Napolitan pasta in Western style restaurants and cafes.

 39. Kamameshi

-Kamameshi is a dish in which individual portions of rice are cooked in an iron pot called kama, with soy sauce, mirin (sweet sake for seasoning), and other ingredients.
+Kamameshi is a dish in which individual portions of rice are cooked in an iron pot called kama with soy sauce, mirin (sweet sake for seasoning), and other ingredients.
 Before cooking, rice, chicken, seafood, vegetables, etc. are also added to the pot.
-Salmon caviar is added after cooking.
+Salmon roe is added after cooking.
 The finished dish is not eaten from kama, but served in bowls.
-You can enjoy kamameshi at kamameshi specialty restaurants.
+You can enjoy kamameshi at special kamameshi restaurants.

-Tamagoyaki is a type of rolled omelet.
-It is very easy to make this aromatic dish.
+Tamagoyaki is a type of rolled omelette.
+This delicious dish is very easy to make.
 In some cases, soy sauce or broth, known in Japan as dashi, is added to tamagoyaki.
-Tamagoyaki with the addition of dashi is called dashimaki tamago, and although its appearance is similar to a regular tamagoyaki, the taste is completely different.
-You can find tamagoyaki in general stores and specialty tamagoyaki stores.
+Tamagoyaki with dashi is called dashimaki tamago, and although it looks like a regular tamagoyaki, it tastes very different.
+You can find tamagoyaki in both regular stores and specialized tamagoyaki stores.

 Japanese version of potato salad.
-This dish uses Japanese mayonnaise, which tastes slightly different from European mayonnaise, so the potato salad tastes differently from overseas.
+This dish uses Japanese mayonnaise, which has a slightly different taste than European mayonnaise, so the potato salad also has a different taste than abroad.
 Corn, cucumber, carrots and onions are also often added to this salad.

-You can find potato salad in stores, but we recommend trying it in a restaurant or izakaya, where its homemade flavor is truly fantastic.
+You can find potato salad in stores, but we recommend trying it at a restaurant or izakaya, where its homemade taste is truly fantastic.

 42. Misoshiru (Miso soup) / Miso-shiru (Miso soup)

-Misoshiru (miso soup) is the standard Japanese soup.
+Mishoshiru (miso soup) is a standard Japanese soup.
 It is prepared by mixing miso paste, bonito flakes, konbu and other ingredients.
-Other common ingredients in miso soup are tofu, wakame, and daikon.
-By the way, there is a dish called buta-jiru, which is prepared in almost the same way as misoshiru, but it also contains pork (buta nike in Japanese), daikon, carrots and taro (satoimo in Japanese). ...
+Common ingredients in miso soup are also tofu, wakame, and daikon.
+By the way, there is a dish called buta-jiru (buta-jiru), which is prepared almost exactly the same as misoshiru, but it also adds pork (buta nike in Japanese), daikon, carrots and taro (satoimo in Japanese) .

 43. Tofu

 Tofu has become well known overseas, but while you're in Japan, be sure to try real tofu.
-A very simple dish that uses tofu is hyaakko.
-This is when bonito flakes and ginger are put on top of tofu, and soy sauce is poured on top of it.
+A very simple dish that uses tofu is hiyaakko.
+This is when bonito flakes and ginger are placed on tofu, and soy sauce is poured on top of it.
 You can try it at izakaya and other restaurants.
-We also recommend tasting dengaku, which is grilled sliced tofu and drizzled with miso.
+We also recommend tasting dengaku, which is sliced tofu cooked on the grill and sprinkled with miso.

 44. Chawanmushi

-A dish in which various ingredients such as chicken, white fish, shrimp, fish paste (kamaboko) and ginkgo nuts (ginnan) are added to a mixture of eggs and dashi in a bowl (chawan) and steamed.
-Chawanmushi can be ordered at traditional Japanese restaurants.
-Externally and in texture, the dish is similar to custard, but has a unique flavor.
+A dish in which various ingredients such as chicken, white fish, shrimp, fish paste (kamaboko) and gingko nuts (ginnan) are added to a mixture of eggs and dashi in a bowl (chawan) and steamed.
+You can order chawanmushi in traditional Japanese restaurants.
+Outwardly and in texture, the dish is similar to custard, but has a unique flavor.

 45. Tsukemono

-Tsukemono are vegetables seasoned in salt, vinegar or sake.
-Usually tsukemono is served in traditional Japanese restaurants, while tsukemono from specialty shops is a real delicacy.
-There are many different types of zukemono that you should definitely try.
+Tsukemono are vegetables aged in salt, vinegar or sake.
+Usually tsukemono is served in traditional Japanese restaurants, and tsukemono from specialty stores is a real delicacy.
+There are many different types of tsukemono that you should definitely try.

 46. Tamagokake gohan

-This rice dish is prepared by mixing a raw egg with soy sauce, and pouring the resulting mixture over the hot rice.
+This rice dish is made by mixing a raw egg with soy sauce and pouring the mixture over hot rice.
 Recently, tamago kake gohan has become so popular that you can even find tamago kake gohan restaurants in Japan.

 47. Edamame

-Edamame are young soybeans, boiled directly in the pods in lightly salted water or steamed.
-This is a great beer snack and is often ordered from the bar.
-Edamame, although it has a simple taste, is nevertheless liked by many.
+Edamame are young soybeans boiled directly in their pods in lightly salted water or steamed.
+This is an excellent snack for beer, which is often ordered at the bar.
+Edamame, although it has a simple taste, is nevertheless liked by a lot of people.

 This is a dish in which tea is poured directly onto rice.
 It is often eaten at the end of a meal.
 It has a very light and refreshing taste, so you can eat it even if you are already full.
-Toppings such as dried seaweed, cod roe, and salmon are often sprinkled on top of the dish.
+Fillings such as dried seaweed, cod roe and salmon are often sprinkled on top of the dish.

-This Japanese snack is very popular overseas.
-It is said that there are no children in the world who do not love umaibo, which cost only 10 yen.
-There is a wide range of flavors, including salami, takoyaki, and cheese.
+This Japanese snack is very popular abroad.
+It is said that there are no children in the world who would not love umaibo, which cost only 10 yen.
+There is a wide range of flavors including salami, takoyaki and cheese.

-A variety of sweet buns that can be bought in stores or at the bakery.
-There are different flavors of kashipan and different fillings, such as anpan (with sweet pasta) and curry (with curry sauce), as well as flavored, such as melon flavor).
-They usually cost around ¥ 100, so you should definitely try them if you find yourself in Japan.
+A type of sweet bun that can be bought in shops or bakeries.
+There are different flavors of kashipan and various fillings, such as anpan (with sweet paste) and curry (with curry sauce), as well as flavored ones, such as melon).
+They usually cost around 100 yen, so they are definitely worth a try if you find yourself in Japan.